Vernon Philander

 Vernon Darryl Philander (born 24 June 1985) is a South African cricket coach, commentator, and former cricketer.
 He was a right-handed bowling all-rounder; he had previously represented his country at under 19 level.
 He played for the South Africa national cricket team and Cape Cobras in South African domestic cricket.
-In December 2019, ahead of a Test series against England, Philander announced that the series would be his last series before retiring from international cricket.
+In December 2019, ahead of a Test series against England, Philander announced that the series would be his last before retiring from international cricket.

 Domestic career

 Philander was chosen for the emerging players tournament in Australia, and took 3 for 30, as well as hitting 59 off 50 balls in the final against New Zealand A. South Africa would go on to win the tournament.

 Philander has played English county cricket, firstly for Middlesex in April & May 2008, Somerset in April & May 2012, and Kent in July 2013.

 In October 2018, Philander was named in Durban Heat's squad for the first edition of the Mzansi Super League T20 tournament.
 In September 2019, he was named in the squad for the Cape Town Blitz team for the 2019 Mzansi Super League tournament.
 In April 2021, he was named in Western Province's squad, ahead of the 2021–22 cricket season in South Africa.